vmware-nsx/eval-docs/docs/2-Installation.md

 <details>
 <summary>"Click to expand"</summary>

-- Create Uplink Profile for Transport Nodes (Configuration of "VLAN-Overlay + NIC" for ESXis + Edge Node).
+- Create Uplink Profile for Transport Nodes ("VLAN-Overlay + NIC" information for ESXis + Edge Node).
 From NSX-T, under "System - Configuration - Fabric - Profiles - Uplink Profiles", click "Add".
 *For this lab, see the top of page for VLAN for Overlay traffic information (12),
-and number of uplinks for "VDS - NSX-T prepared" information (1 NIC).*
+and number of uplinks for "VDS - NSX-T" information (1 NIC).*
   	<p align="center">
 	  <img width=50% height=50% src="/docs/assets/Graphics/2.4.2.step1.jpg">
 	</p>